Western New Guinea: Economy

 Papua is reported to be one of Indonesia's poorest regions.
-The province is rich in natural resources but has weaknesses namely in limited infrastructure and less skilled human resources.
+It is rich in natural resources but has weaknesses namely in limited infrastructure and less skilled human resources.
 So far, Papua has had a fairly good economic development due to the support of economic sources, especially mining, forest, agriculture and fisheries products.
 Economic development has been uneven in Papua, and poverty in the region remains high by Indonesian standards.
 Part of the problem has been neglect of the poor—too little or the wrong kind of government support from Jakarta and Jayapura.
 A major factor in this is the extraordinarily high cost of delivering goods and services to large numbers of isolated communities, in the absence of a developed road or river network (the latter in contrast to Kalimantan) providing access to the interior and the highlands.
 Intermittent political and military conflict and tight security controls have also contributed to the problem but with the exception of some border regions and a few pockets in the highlands, this has not been the main factor contributing to underdevelopment.

-Papua's gross domestic product grew at a faster rate than the national average until, and throughout the financial crisis of 1997–98.
+Papua's gross domestic product grew at a faster rate than the national average until, and throughout the 1997 Asian financial crisis.
 However, the differences are much smaller if mining is excluded from the provincial GDP.
 Given that most mining revenues were commandeered by the central government until the Special Autonomy Law was passed in 2001, provincial GDP without mining is most likely a better measure of Papuan GDP during the pre- and immediate post-crisis periods.
 On a per capita basis, the GDP growth rates for both Papua and Indonesia are lower than those for total GDP.
 However, the gap between per capita GDP and total GDP is larger for Papua than for Indonesia as a whole, reflecting Papua's high population growth rates.

 Although Papua has experienced almost no growth in GDP, the situation is not as serious as one might think.
 It is true that the mining sector, dominated by Freeport Indonesia, has been declining over the last decade or so, leading to a fall in the value of exports.
 On the other hand, government spending and fixed capital investment have both grown, by well over 10 per cent per year, contributing to growth in sectors such as finance, construction, transport and communications, and trade, hotels and restaurants.
 With so many sectors still experiencing respectable levels of growth, the impact of the stagnant economy on the welfare of the population will probably be limited.
 It should also be remembered that mining is typically an enclave activity; its impact on the general public is fairly limited, regardless of whether it is booming or contracting.